Home/States/Colorado/Centennial

 Permits & Fees

-Centennial building permits typically cost $1,500–$4,500 depending on scope.
-Factor this into your early budget.
+Centennial building permits typically cost $1,500-$4,500 depending on scope.
+Budget this before breaking ground.

 Material Costs